Dropshipping

 You can offer a wide array of popular products to your customers because no pre-purchasing is involved.
 As soon as your supplier stocks an item, you can sell it in your store for no extra cost.

-Evaluate Demand
+Evaluate demand

 Dropshipping is good for both launching a store and testing the waters for launching a new product category.
 For example, you can test the appetite of target customers for a new product line by dropshipping.
-It enables you to evaluate a product demand before buying a large inventory.
+It enables you to evaluate a product’s demand before buying a large inventory.

-Easy to Scale
+Easy to scale

 If you get three times the number of orders in a traditional retail business, you need to work three times.
-By using dropshipping suppliers, you get to grow your business with lesser pains and less incremental work.
+By using dropshipping suppliers, you get to grow your business with fewer pains and less incremental work.
 And while sales growth brings in additional work, like customer support, you have the chance to scale well compared to traditional businesses.

-Cons of Dropshipping
+Cons of dropshipping

 Just like all business models, dropshipping has a few shortcomings.